25 March

 1966 The Beatles show up for a photo shoot with photographer Robert Whitaker, who has butcher smocks, doll parts and raw meat waiting for them.
 The shoot results in their "butcher cover" photo used on the Yesterday And Today album before it is recalled.

-1960 Steve Norman (of Spandau Ballet) is born in Stepney, London, England.
+1960 Steve Norman, multi-instrumentalist in Spandau Ballet, is born in Stepney, London, England.

 1957 Elvis Presley buys the Graceland Mansion in Memphis for $102,500.